WilliamRagstad/Font-Manager/README.md

 # Font Manager
 ***The one and only font manager for CS:GO***

 **CS:GO Font Manager** is a software designed to simplify switching between different fonts for the game [Counter Strike: Global Offensive](http://store.steampowered.com/app/730/CounterStrike_Global_Offensive/).
-It features a unique "Drag-and-Drop" system which allows you to add new fonts in seconds!
+It features a "Drag-and-Drop" system which allows you to add new fonts in seconds!

 #### Features: